vdbrink/vdbrink.github.io/zigbee/smart_infrared_transmitter_receiver.md

 ---
 ### Learning mode

-There are multiple ways to set the device in learning mode to receive the IR codes: via the Zigbee2MQTT frontend for example, or via messages on MQTT.
+There are multiple ways to set the device in learning mode to receive the IR codes: via the Zigbee2MQTT frontend, for example.\
+This device is also [compatible with ZHA](https://zigbee.blakadder.com/Moes_UFO-R11.html) then you can set it also via a messages on a MQTT topic to learning mode.

 #### Option 1: via Zigbee2MQTT